GRE Management Application Qualification Criteria

 Housing Choice Program voucher holders (Section 8), as well as voucher holders from other qualifying federal, state, local or non-profit program applicants are welcome.

-The landlord is prohibited from taking an adverse action against a tenant based on eviction history occurring during or within six months after the end of the civil emergency proclaimed by Mayor Durkan on March 3, 2020, and that the Seattle Office for Civil Rights is the department that will enforce any violations of this ordinance.
+The landlord is prohibited from taking adverse action against a tenant based on eviction history occurring during or within six months after the end of the civil emergency proclaimed by Mayor Durkan on March 3, 2020, and that the Seattle Office for Civil Rights is the department that will enforce any violations of this ordinance.

 CRIMINAL HISTORY SCREENING